Alprnn357/alp-numerical-menu/README.md

 # Alp Numerical Menu for CS16Client/Xash3D Android
-The Alp's customizable numerical menu
+The Alp's customizable numerical menu.
 Yes, that's right.
 This is just a simple numerical menu but not too simple!
 # Features
 - Client menu style